 - Your baby should continue to drink breast milk or iron-fortified formula for the first year of life. - It is recommended to give Vitamin D supplementation of 400 IU daily to babies. - Your baby may have 4-6 ounces or less of juice each day, but never at bedtime.
 Pureed or soft fruit is recommended over juice as it provides fiber and other nutrients.
 You may offer water in a cup or sippy cup. - Do not put your baby to bed with a bottle propped in his mouth.
-This can cause ear infections, choking and future tooth decay. - To prevent infant botulism, do not give honey to children under 1 year of age. - Iron supplements may be necessary if your baby is breastfeeding.
+This can cause ear infections, choking and future tooth decay. - Your baby's daily diet should include meats, cereal, breads, vegetables, fruits and eggs, in addition to breast milk or formula. - To prevent infant botulism, do not give honey to children under 1 year of age. - Iron supplements may be necessary if your child is breast feeding.